 At the top of our Fighter Archetypes 5E List is the Champion.
 Every class seems to have a vanilla-type subclass that is simple but greatly enhances the class’ natural strengths.
 For the fighter, that is the Champion.
 This archetype maximizes damage by increasing the odds of a critical hit, and it also has some utility options.
 As great as this subclass is, be warned that the most interesting stuff only pops up at higher levels.

 Champion starts with a bang thanks to Improved Critical.
 At level three, you get a critical hit when rolling either a 19 or a 20, essentially doubling your chances.
-More critical hits means more damage, which is always a good thing.
-At level 4 you gain additional proficiency bonuses for strength, dexterity, or constitution checks which is always nice.
+More critical hits mean more damage, which is always a good thing.
+At level 4, you gain additional proficiency bonuses for strength, dexterity, or constitution checks which is always nice.
 At higher levels you add a new fighting style and start landing critical hits with a role of 18, 19, or 20.

 You finally pick up a defensive option at Level 18.
 Survivor lets you regain 5 plus your Constitution modifier’s value in HP at the start of each turn, so long as you are below half of your total HP maximum.
 Constantly healing is fantastic, and could keep you in endless combat as long as you don’t take one giant hit.
 While not the most flavorful, it’s hard to beat what Champion has to offer.